 For information on Emsi’s use of NAICS codes (including departures from the standard classification), see this article.

 Occupation earnings data comes from the BLS’s OES dataset.
 It is collected from the employer’s perspective, meaning earnings data is pre-tax (individual employees’ tax withholdings will vary, so earnings are reported pre-tax).
+Because it is collected from the employer’s perspective, earnings data is also counted by the place of the employee’s work, not the employee’s residence.
 Occupations have average hourly earnings as well as percentile earnings for five percentiles (10th, 25th, 50th (median), 75th, and 90th).